DavideCosta95/ChartGram/assets/docs/user_guide.md

   - Bot's name, username and token from [Telegram bot setup process](/assets/docs/advanced_setup.md#telegram-bot-setup-telegram-account-needed) (ignored if `bot.enabled` is `false`).
   - String mappings for bot commands.
   - Ignore non commands messages flag to avoid sending responses to non-command messages from users.
-  - Developers id list for bot startup message and error reporting.
+  - Developers ids list for bot startup message and error reporting.
-  - Base url for domain customization to access webapp and API via generated urls.
+  - Base url, for domain customization, to access webapp and API via generated urls.
 - `localization.json`
   - Localization strings used in bot's messages templates.
 - `logback.xml`